meringue7/Writeups/HTB/VulnCicada/VulnCicada.md

 SMB         DC-JPQ225.cicada.vl 445    DC-JPQ225        Administrator:500:aad3b435b51404eeaad3b435b51404ee:85a0da53871a9d56b6cd05deda3a5e87:::
 ```

-The `administrator` hash is dumped.
+The DCSync attack is successful, and the `administrator` hash is dumped:
 `administrator:85a0da53871a9d56b6cd05deda3a5e87`

 ## Connecting to the DC as Administrator